Anna Wintour: Condé Nast

-After making sweeping changes in staff, Wintour changed the style of the cover pictures.
+After making changes in staff, Wintour changed the style of the cover pictures.
 Mirabella had preferred tight head shots of well-known models in studios; Wintour's covers showed more of the body and were taken outside, like those Diana Vreeland had done years earlier.
 She used less well-known models, and mixed inexpensive clothes with high fashion: the first issue she was in charge of, November 1988, featured a Peter Lindbergh photograph of 19-year-old Michaela Bercu in a $50 pair of faded jeans and a bejeweled T-shirt by Christian Lacroix worth $10,000.
 It was the first time a Vogue cover model had worn jeans, swapped in at the last minute since the skirt Bercu was originally to wear did not fit properly.
-When the printer saw it, they called the magazine's offices, thinking it was the wrong image.

 In 2012, Wintour reflected on the cover:

 It was so unlike the studied and elegant close-ups that were typical of Vogue's covers back then, with tons of makeup and major jewelry.
 This one broke all the rules.
 Michaela wasn't looking at you, and worse, she had her eyes almost closed.
 Her hair was blowing across her face.
 It looked easy, casual, a moment that had been snapped on the street, which it had been, and which was the whole point.
 Afterwards, in the way that these things can happen, people applied all sorts of interpretations: It was about mixing high and low, Michaela was pregnant, it was a religious statement.
 But none of these things was true.
 I had just looked at that picture and sensed the winds of change.
 And you can't ask for more from a cover image than that.

 Years later, Wintour admitted the photo had never been planned as the cover shot.
 In 2011, when Vogue put its entire archive online, Wintour was quoted as saying, "I just said, 'Well, let's just try this.'"
-In 2015, she said if she had to pick a favorite of her covers, it would be that one. "[I]t was a leap of faith and it was certainly a big change for Vogue."

-"Wintour's approach hit a nerve—this was the way real women put clothes together (with the likely exception of wearing multi-thousand-dollar T-shirts)", one reviewer said.
-On the June 1989 cover, model Estelle Lefebure was shown in wet hair, with just a bathrobe and no apparent makeup.
-Photographers, makeup artists, and hairstylists got credited along with the models.
-In August 2014, Gigi Hadid paid tribute to Wintour's first cover.

-She exerted a great deal of control over the magazine's visual content.
-Since her first days as editor, she has required that photographers not begin until she has approved Polaroids of the setup and clothing.
-Afterwards, they must submit all their work to the magazine, not just their personal choices.